fazil-kp/smart_popup/README.md

 ## Features

-- Support Image and Video
+- Media Support: Display images or videos within the dialog, providing rich content experiences.
-- Custom title, description, and widgets
+- Customizable Dialog: Easily adjust the title, description, and buttons to fit your app's needs.
-- Countdown timer with delay
-- Support for images and videos
-- Configurable buttons with custom actions
-- Multiple animation types (fade, scale, slide, none)
+- Animations: Choose from various animation types (fade, scale, slide) to create engaging transitions.
-- Responsive design for different screen sizes
+- Countdown Timer: Integrate a countdown timer to add urgency to user interactions.
+- Responsive Design: The widget adapts to different screen sizes, ensuring a seamless experience on both mobile and desktop platforms.
+- Custom Widgets: Include additional custom widgets within the dialog for enhanced functionality.
+- Loading Indicators: Show loading states on buttons to inform users of ongoing processes
-- Hidable close button
+- Close Button: Hidable close button
-- Loading state for buttons